Skip to main content

 And the people who actually worked for it have to watch their creation used as a prop in someone else’s performance.

 It is not karma.
-It is tragedy.
+It is a tragedy.

 Because sometimes, in this industry, truth is too quiet to matter.